5.9 — Constexpr and consteval functions

 Constexpr functions are implicitly inline

-When a constexpr function is evaluated at compile-time, the compiler must be able to see the full definition of the constexpr function prior to such function calls.
+When a constexpr function is evaluated at compile-time, the compiler must be able to see the full definition of the constexpr function prior to such function calls (so it can perform the evaluation itself).
 A forward declaration will not suffice in this case, even if the actual function definition appears later in the same compilation unit.

 This means that a constexpr function called in multiple files needs to have its definition included into each translation unit -- which would normally be a violation of the one-definition rule.
 To avoid such problems, constexpr functions are implicitly inline, which makes them exempt from the one-definition rule.